Dany Bahar: Lotus

 At the 2009 Geneva Motor Show he was approached by Malaysian car maker Proton – owner of British manufacturer Lotus, which had been operating at a loss for 15 years.
 He became CEO of Group Lotus in October that year and launched a five-year plan intended to target emerging markets like China.
 At the 2010 Paris Motor Show, Lotus unveiled five new cars in a bid to move away from its low-margin model and move upmarket to rival Ferrari, Aston Martin and Porsche.
 Later that year Lotus returned to Formula One with the relaunch of the Renault F1 Team as Lotus Renault GP.
 In 2011 Lotus opened its first showroom in Beijing, offering four coupes.

 Following an internal investigation, amid allegations that he was misusing company funds for extravagant expenses, Bahar was dismissed from his role as CEO in June 2012.
-That August, he sued DRB and Lotus for £6.7m, alleging Lotus dismissed him to avoid paying five percent of the company's value he was owed as a result of the recent acquisition of the company by DRB-Hicom.
+That August, he sued DRB-HICOM and Lotus for £6.7m, alleging Lotus dismissed him to avoid paying five percent of the company's value he was owed as a result of the recent acquisition of the company by DRB.
 Lotus later sued Bahar for £2.5m in an effort it said was to recoup some of the money he had spent.
 An out-of-court settlement was reached in May 2014.